 Information about industry and occupation types for a person's current main job at the interview date is also contained in this release.
 Based on verbatim text fields collected during the interview, numeric industry and occupation codes are assigned by trained coders at the Bureau of the Census.
-As of the FY2002 delivery, Census began using updated 2003 Census Industry and Occupation Coding schemes which were developed for the Bureau's Current Population Survey and American Community Survey.
-Users should note that FY2004 coding is comparable to the FY2002 and FY2003 data but not data prior to FY2002.
+Census uses 2003 Census Industry and Occupation Coding schemes, which were developed for the Bureau's Current Population Survey and

+American Community Survey.
+Users should note that FY2005 coding is comparable to the FY2002 through FY2004 coding, but not coding prior to FY2002.